The following are available positions with the Task Force.

 - Create a user-friendly Resource Guide and supplemental data briefing highlighting the survey’s findings

-- Demonstrated background knowledge on human trafficking and the anti-human trafficking movement is required
+- Demonstrated background knowledge on human trafficking and the anti-human trafficking movement

 - Research and data collection experience